mpv-player/mpv/DOCS/man/options.rst

         ``rpi`` always uses the hardware overlay renderer, even with ``--vo=opengl``.

+        ``cuda`` should be safe, but it has been reported to corrupt the timestamps causing glitched, flashing frames on some files.
+It can also sometimes cause massive framedrops for unknown reasons.
+Caution is advised.

         ``crystalhd`` is not safe.
 It always converts to 4:2:2 YUV, which may be lossy, depending on how chroma sub-sampling is done during conversion.
 It also discards the top left pixel of each frame for some reason.

-        All other methods, in particular the copy-back methods (like ``dxva2-copy`` etc.) are either fully safe, or not worse than software decoding.
+        All other methods, in particular the copy-back methods (like ``dxva2-copy`` etc.) should hopefully be safe, although they can still cause random decoding issues.
+At the very least, they shouldn't affect the colors of the image.

-        In particular, ``auto-copy`` will only select safe modes (although potentially slower than other methods).
+        In particular, ``auto-copy`` will only select "safe" modes (although potentially slower than other methods), but there's still no guarantee the chosen hardware decoder will actually work correctly.

+        In general, it's very strongly advised to avoid hardware decoding unless **absolutely** necessary, i.e. if your CPU is insufficient to decode the file in questions.
+If you run into any weird decoding issues, frame glitches or discoloration, and you have ``--hwdec`` turned on, the first thing you should try is disabling it.

 ``--opengl-hwdec-interop=<name>``
     This is useful for the ``opengl`` and ``opengl-cb`` VOs for creating the